mokajima/classic-arcade-game/README.md

 ## Acknowledgements

-- Udacity - visual assets and the game loop engine
+- Udacity - provided visual assets and the game loop engine